Where is the Macdonald-Kelce Library located?

 The University of Tampa Institutional Repository (IR) is a digital service that collects, preserves and distributes the intellectual output of the UT community.
 The repository is an important tool for preserving UT's legacy while promoting the University's scholarship around the world.

-If you have questions or would like to submit your material to the IR, please submit here or contact us by email at firstname.lastname@example.org.
+If you have questions or would like to submit your material to the IR, please submit the Submission Permission for IR Form or contact us by email at email@example.com.